samyok/flexiblespaces/README.md

 This project was created using Godot 4.3.0 and the XR tools plugin.
 It was developed for the Meta Quest 2 headset.

 ## Third Party Assets
 We used a Minecraft theme for the Flexible Space demo.
 All of our textures were taken from the [Minecraft Wiki]{https://minecraft.fandom.com/wiki/Minecraft_Wiki).
+Specifically we used the [Nether Portal](https://minecraft.fandom.com/wiki/Nether_portal) for the door of each room and [Iron Ingot](https://minecraft.fandom.com/wiki/Iron_Ingot) for the walls.